AliMonsef/Lattice-Boltzmann/README.md

-hese Codes has been developed by "Ali Monsef" PhD Student of Mechanical Engineering
+These Codes has been developed by "Ali Monsef" PhD Student of Mechanical Engineering
 Contact: alimonsef1997@gmail.com